 - New to e-commerce?
 Make sure you fully understand the different types of solutions that are available on the market.
 Use our e-commerce software vendor decision-making flowchart to determine which e-commerce solution best fits your business model and needs.

-- Ready to move forward with a B2B e-commerce vendor selection?
+- Looking to move forward with a B2B e-commerce vendor selection?
 Download our e-commerce RFP template to ensure you ask your shortlisted vendors all the right questions.
 Our template even comes with an easy-to-use vendor rating system.

 - Want to know more about the differences between Sana Commerce and other e-commerce solution providers?
 See how we compare to k-eCommerce, Shopify, Magento and SAP e-commerce solutions (including SAP Commerce Cloud).